 Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
 If photos of injuries are required for evidence purposes, then this should be done by the police.
 Remember to make clear what is fact and what is hearsay/opinion.
 Note the language and terminology used by the child, or adult, and be clear about who has said what.
 Continue on a separate sheet if necessary.
 Has any action already been taken in relation to this concern?
-For example, child taken out of class, first aid

-Name of person concerns reported to Date

-Action to be taken / recommendations from designated safeguarding lead

-Name of person completing form Signature Date and time
+For example, child taken out of class, first air Name of person concerns reported d to Date Action to be taken / recommendati ons from designated safeguardin g lead g Name of person completing form Signature Date and time name of person completing form Oigilatul 6 Date and time

-Safeguarding flowchart

-1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.
+&lt;sup>1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.